The hamburger menu button icon debate has been going on for some time now, and I thought I’d throw my two cents in and see where they land.

 A stop sign is simply an octagon

-But what makes it a stop sign is the color, it’s consistent white border, it’s label and it’s consistent placement on roads.
+But what makes it a stop sign is the color, it’s consistent white border, it’s label and it’s placement on roads in relationship to where one needs to stop.

 Alter pieces of that formula and I bet you that this tried and true icon would start confusing people.